UBC-MDS/pythcat/README.md

 - threshold, ratio of missing values to drop the row (float)

 **Returns**:
- a dataframe after dropping the rows exceeded the threshold of missed values.
+ a pandas dataframe after dropping the rows exceeded the threshold of missed values.

 **Examples**